jianhuupenn/SpaGCN/tutorial/tutorial.md

 warnings.filterwarnings("ignore")
-import matplotlib.colors as clr import matplotlib.pyplot as plt
+import matplotlib.colors as clr import matplotlib.pyplot as plt import SpaGCN as spg

-#Use opencv to read in image data
+#In order to read in image data, we need to install some package.
+Here we recommend package "opencv"
+#inatll opencv in python
 #!pip3 install opencv-python
 import cv2
-import SpaGCN as spg
 ```